abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 #### Getting the Clipboard Contents Using Blink Shell (With X Windows)

-Blink is an SSH app for iOS that, in addition to having a nice command-line interface to SSH and moSH (the "mobile shell"), also has an interactive shell with access to a small number of command-line utilities.
+Blink is an SSH app for iOS that, in addition to having a nice command-line interface to SSH and Mosh (the "mobile shell"), also has a local interactive shell with access to a small number of command-line utilities that run directly on iOS.

 While I recommend Blink for its SSH features, you can use its local shell to manipulate the iOS system clipboard with `pbcopy`.